lsst/dp0-2_lsst_io/tutorials-examples/cmdline-beginner.rst

 Double click on the filename to open and view the image.

 .. figure:: /_static/cl_my-deep-Coadd.jpg
+	:alt: A four thousand by four thousand pixel screen capture of an astronomical image that has been plotted in a Jupyter notebook.
+		A large concentration of elongated points is concentrated at the lower-left quadrant and suggests a cluster of galaxies.

 7.2.
 Display the image using Firefly (`Firefly documentation <https://pipelines.lsst.io/v/daily/modules/lsst.display.firefly/index.html>`_).